2023-2025 Beekeeping Apprenticeship Program

 Our Program requires a two-year commitment.
 Each two-year program runs from March 1 of one calendar year through March 31 two calendar years later.

-During Year 1 of the Program, we make a substantial investment in you.
-As noted on the page above, you will participate in extensive discussion and hands-on learning.
-You participate in the full range of beekeeping and related activities as well as special learning activities and events.
-See below for more detail and initial dates for Year 1 participation.
+During YR1 of the Program, we make a substantial investment in you.
+You will participate in extensive discussion and hands-on learning.
+You will also participate in the full range of beekeeping and related activities as well as special learning activities and events.
+See below for more details and initial dates for YR1 of the 2025-2027 Program.

-As also noted on the page above, during the required Year 2 of the Program, you "give back" to the Program by serving as a "mentor" to the new group of Year 1 apprentices during hive inspections.
-You continue to learn while serving in that role, and by being responsible for managing a specific honey bee colony within our apiary.
-See below for more detail and dates for Year 2 participation.
+During your required YR2 of the Program, you "give back" to the Program by serving as a "mentor" to the new group of YR1 apprentices during hive inspections.
+Importantly, you continue to learn while serving in that role, and by being responsible for managing a specific honey bee colony within our Apiary.
+See below for more details and dates for YR2 of the

-Every January, we meet as a group to plan for the upcoming calendar year and the start of the next 2-year Program that begins on March 1.
+Every January, we meet as a group to plan for the upcoming calendar year and the upcoming 2-year Program that begins on March 1.
 Each year, we make improvements to the Program by implementing Participants' ideas and recommendations.

 Read what some past participants say about their experience in our Program